World Women's Snooker Championship

 The World Women's Snooker Championship (known as the Women's World Open from 1976 to 1981 and the World Ladies Snooker Championship from 1983 to 2018) is the longest-running and most prestigious tournament on the World Women's Snooker Tour.
 Staged 41 times since the inaugural edition in 1976, it has produced 15 different champions, six of whom have won the title more than once.

 The most successful player in the tournament's history has been Reanne Evans, who has won 12 titles, followed by Allison Fisher with seven titles and Kelly Fisher with five.
 The inaugural champion was Vera Selby, who won the title twice.
 Although the tournament had only one winner from outside the United Kingdom before 2014 (Australia's Lesley McIlrath in 1980) most recent editions have been won by Asian players.
 Hong Kong's Ng On-yee won three titles, in 2015, 2017 and 2018.
-Thai players Mink Nutcharut and Baipat Siripaporn won in 2022 and 2023 respectively, and China's Bai Yulu claimed her first title in 2024.
+Thai players Mink Nutcharut and Baipat Siripaporn won in 2022 and 2023 respectively, and China's Bai Yulu claimed her first title in 2024 and a second in 2025.

 In 2021, the World Women’s Snooker Tour became an official qualification route to the main professional World Snooker Tour.
 At the end of each season, the reigning World Women's Snooker Champion receives a professional tour card for the following two seasons, as does the highest-ranked player in the women's rankings who is not already on the tour.
 If the World Champion is already on the tour, that card will be issued to the next highest ranked player who is not on the tour.